dita-ot/docs/resources/theme/Styles.md

 The styling properties that can be used are listed in [XSL fo:block](https://www.w3.org/TR/xsl11/#fo_block).

-- `content`: Contents of table caption.
+- `content = content-template` — Contents of table caption.
 Supported fields are:
   - `number`: caption number
   - `title`: caption contents